Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 2 Desember 2025 04.24.42 UTC
+- WIB: Selasa, 2 Desember 2025 05.29.56 UTC
-- WITA: Selasa, 2 Desember 2025 05.24.42 UTC
+- WITA: Selasa, 2 Desember 2025 06.29.56 UTC
-- WIT: Selasa, 2 Desember 2025 06.24.42 UTC
+- WIT: Selasa, 2 Desember 2025 07.29.56 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"Friendship is the only cement that will hold the world together."

-Kategori: inspirational
+Kategori: friendship